jcorner1/Unidata_Workshop2023/README.md

 Walker Ashley -  Member &nbsp; &nbsp; &nbsp; <a href="https://twitter.com/WalkerSAshley">Twitter</a> &nbsp; | &nbsp; <a href="https://chubasco.niu.edu/">Website</a> &nbsp; |  &nbsp; <a href="https://scholar.google.com/citations?user=SwhAm7IAAAAJ&hl">Google Scholar</a>

 Scott Collis - Collaborator &nbsp; &nbsp; &nbsp; <a href="https://github.com/scollis">Github</a> &nbsp; | &nbsp; <a href="https://twitter.com/Cyclogenesis_au">Twitter</a> &nbsp; | &nbsp; <a href="https://opensky.press/">Website</a> &nbsp; |  &nbsp; <a href="https://scholar.google.com/citations?hl=en&user=eMCDQDIAAAAJ">Google Scholar</a>

+## Acknowledgements

+The author and committee members would like to acknowledge the...
+We would also like to thank Unidata and Jetstream's computational power and GPU access.
+Finally, the author thanks his committee members for all their help and his advisor for the many opportunities provided to him.